kelleyma49/PSFzf/docs/Invoke-FuzzyEdit.md

 ## EXAMPLES

 ### Launch Invoke-FuzzyEdit

-Launches fzf and loads the selected files in the default editor.
+Launches fzf in the current directory and loads the selected files in the default editor.

 ```